TritonDataCenter/node-snmpjs/README.md

-snmpjs provides a toolkit for SNMP agents and managemet application in Node.js.
+snmpjs provides a toolkit for SNMP agents and management application in Node.js.

 ## Usage